snm-najwan/Portfolio/README.md

 # Data Analyst

 ### Profile Info
 I am Najwan.
 I am a dedicated and data science enthusiast with a profound interest in machine learning and data analytics.
 With a strong foundation in mathematics, statistics, and programming, they are passionate about leveraging data-driven insights to tackle complex challenges and drive impactful decision-making processes.
-Eager to explore the vast realms of artificial intelligence, they continually seek to expand expertise in cutting-edge techniques and methodologies within the field of machine learning.
+As an aspiring Data Scientist Eager to explore the vast realms of artificial intelligence, they continually seek to expand expertise in cutting-edge techniques and methodologies within the field of machine learning.
 With a keen eye for detail and a natural curiosity for uncovering patterns within data, they are committed to contributing to the advancement of data science and its applications across various industries.

 ### Education
 **Bachelor's Degree in Statistics and Operations Research**